cg-tuwien/VulkanLaunchpadStarter/README.md

 ## Troubleshooting

-The project setup takes too long during CMake configuration in my IDE: The submodules glfw/glm/glslang are cloning forever!
+### Submodule Updates Take a Long Time

+In case you experience problems concerning the submodule checkout, i.e. the cloning of the submodules (GLFW, GLM or glslang) takes a long time or seems to be stuck, please try the following approach:
-* Please clone the repo "by hand" in a terminal in a new location using the following git commands:
+* Please clone the repo manually in a terminal in a new location using the following git commands:
 	`git clone git@github.com:cg-tuwien/VulkanLaunchpadStarter.git && cd VulkanLaunchpadStarter && git submodule update --init --recursive`

 # Documentation